winitzki/scall/tutorial/programming_dhall.md

 ### Functors and `fmap`

-A functor (in the jargon of the functional programming community) is a type constructor `F` with an `fmap` function having the standard type signature and obeying the functor laws.
+A **functor** (in the jargon of the functional programming community) is a type constructor `F` with an `fmap` function having the standard type signature and obeying the functor laws.

 Those type constructors are also called "covariant functors".
 For type constructors, "covariant" means "has a lawful `fmap` method".
+(Note that this definition of "covariant" does not mention subtyping.
+Dhall does not support subtyping, but it can support the notion of covariant type constructors.)

 A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.
 In Haskell, that type constructor and its `fmap` function are defined by:

 ```haskell